 The HIT has been granted an exemption by the SEC permitting it to value its assets and accept redemption requests on a quarterly basis.
 However, the HIT currently accepts and satisfies redemption requests on a monthly basis as of the last business day of each month.
 You may not sell or transfer your Units to anyone other than the HIT and you may not pledge your Units.
 You may redeem whole or fractional Units.
 If you want to sell your Units, you must submit a signed written redemption request to the HIT's transfer agent and it must be received on a business day at least 15 days before the last business day of the month, although the HIT may in its sole discretion waive the 15-day notice requirement.
 Absent a waiver, redemption requests received less than 15 days before the last business day of the month will be processed as of the last business day of the following month.
-You must send a signed redemption request to the HIT care of its transfer agent by mail to 4400 Computer Dr., Westborough, MA 01581, or by facsimile to (508) 599-7912.
+You must send a signed redemption request to the HIT care of its transfer agent by first-class mail to mail to P.O.
+Box 534418, Pittsburgh, PA 15253-4418; by overnight mail to 500 Ross Street, 154-0520, Attention: 534418, Pittsburgh, PA 15262; or by facsimile to (508) 599-7912.